GiancarloMCorrea/myWebsite/content/courses/example/_index.md

 - **Day 4:** Introduction to time series analysis.
 Introduction to analysis of spatial data.
 - **Day 5:** Introduction to community ecology.
 Types of diversity.
 Basics of cluster analysis.

+## Objectives

+- Introduce statistical concepts used in ecology
+- Interpret statistical outcomes of statistical models
+- Familiarize with the R programming language applied to ecology

 ## Prerequisite

 * Basic statistic concepts